Information for applicants 2018/19

 Feedback to applicants

 At the end of the admissions exercise it is the normal practice of the College to send a letter to your referee commenting generally on the overall admissions process.
-Unsuccessful candidates who wish to obtain specific feedback should ask their referee to contact the Tutor for Admissions at Magdalen College in writing (or by email to: firstname.lastname@example.org) requesting feedback and confirming that they have the candidate’s permission to ask for the information.
+Unsuccessful candidates who wish to obtain specific feedback should ask their referee to contact the Tutor for Admissions at Magdalen College in writing (or by email to: firstname.lastname@example.org) requesting feedback.
+We will need written confirmation from you stating that you have given them permission to ask for the information.
 Mature applicants may contact the College directly without going via their referee.
 Feedback requests submitted in December will be dealt with in January, once the admissions process is complete.
-The deadline for submitting a feedback request for the 2017/18 admissions process is 30 April 2018.
+The deadline for submitting a feedback request for the 2018/19 admissions process is 30 April 2019.